Diagnosing and dealing with the 'new British disease'

 Due to the differences in the legal age of drinking for example (21 in the US and 18 in the UK) the majority of UK students can drink openly and legally in bars whereas the majority of US students cannot.
 By having more opportunity to observe their peers drinking behaviour at first hand UK students may conceptualise other students’ drinking more concretely than their US counterparts.

 Since the degree of misperception of a behaviour increases as the individual’s first hand knowledge of the referent group decreases, it is possible that UK students would have lesser degrees of misperception.
-And since social norms interventions operate on this misperception the efficacy of the interventions could therefore also be less when conducted in
+And since social norms interventions operate on this misperception the efficacy of the interventions could therefore also be less when conducted in a UK setting.

 However, the application of social norms interventions does appear to be a promising method of reducing binge-drinking behaviour.
 Preliminary research by ourselves with a student sample suggests that such misperceptions may indeed be found beyond the American college halls, with the students overestimating rates of binge drinking within the university to a degree consistent with the American studies (McAlaney & McMahon, 2007).
 Further planned research will more fully investigate these processes.